vhiribarren/wifi-status-android/README.md

 - how to not display the icon of the notification in the status bar
 - no service needed to monitor and react to wifi connections change

+## Play Store

+For test, easiness and courtesy, [the app is available on the Play Store](https://play.google.com/store/apps/details?id=net.alea.wifistatus).

 ## License and author

 Wifi Status for Android - Check Wifi status in notification bar